EDUC 100 • Introduction to Education (3 units)

 EDUC 455 • Teaching Assistantship in Education (1-3 units)

 Prerequisite: EDUC 315.
 This course will give the student opportunity for working as a teaching assistant in a local school.
 Included will be direct instruction of individuals and small groups.
 With permission of the supervising teacher, the student may conduct some whole-class instruction.
-Limited enrollment by permit only.
+Limited enrollment by permission only.
 See the chair of the Department of Liberal Studies for further information.

 EDUC 470 • Special Topics (1-3 units)